-2. All motions passed by the Senate that propose to clarify, establish, or change college policies shall be transmitted to the appropriate administrative officer after receiving approval from the Office of the College President.

-2. The above communication shall be done in writing by the College Senate Chair ordinarily within four days after the action.
+3. The above communications shall be done in writing or email by the College Senate Chair ordinarily within four days after the action.

 1. To insure more adequate consideration, business will be considered in the Executive Committee or in the Standing Committees before being placed before the Senate.

 2. Items of business should be submitted to the College Senate Chair in writing three days prior to the Senate meeting.

 4. The usual order of business for a parliamentary group will be used.

-### What it says now